 How long to keep records

-Records must be kept for 6 years from the end of the financial year they relate to or longer if:
+Records must be kept for 6 years from the end of the financial year they relate.

 - The company has bought something they expect to last longer than the 6 years